ebyass/sei-project-01/README.md

 # Key learnings

 1. Approaching problems: I learnt the hard way the importance of thorough planning.
-I wrote out my ideas in pseudo coding but with hindsight this was not enough.
+I wrote out my ideas in pseudo code but with hindsight this was not enough.
 For future projects I will definitely be using platforms to help me with wireframes as it will be easier to follow plans and  meet targets throughout the week.

-2. Debugging: I really learnt the value of console logging to make your way through debugging.
+2. Debugging: I really learnt the value of console logging and asking the right questions to make my way through the debugging process.

 3. Set intervals